 Practical Taunt: His down taunt is a meteor smash when performed against midair or ledge grabbing foes.

 Secret Character: One of the original four in the first game, and is usually grouped together with Captain Falcon, Jigglypuff, and Ness for this reason.
-Together with Jigglypuff, he has also stayed consistently unlockable through the first three games.
+Together with Jigglypuff, he has also stayed consistently unlockable through the first three games, though he finally made the leap into the starting roster in the fourth.

 N64: Complete Break the Targets with all of the starting characters.